toulbar2/toulbar2/README.md

 # toulbar2
-## An exact solver for cost function networks
+## An exact solver for cost function networks and additive graphical models

 ## What is toulbar2?

-toulbar2 is an  open-source C++ solver for cost  function networks.
-It solves  combinatorial optimization  problems in  various formats.
-The constraints and  objective function are factorized  in local functions on discrete variables.
-Each function returns a cost (a finite positive integer)  for  any  assignment   of  its  variables.
-Constraints  are represented  as functions  with  costs in  {0,k} where  k  is a  large integer  representing forbidden  assignments.   toulbar2  looks for  a non-forbidden assignment  of all variables  that minimizes the  sum of all functions.
+toulbar2 is an open-source black-box C++ optimizer for cost function networks and discrete additive graphical models.
+It can read a variety of formats.
+The optimized criteria and feasibility should be provided factorized in local cost functions on discrete variables.
+Constraints are represented as functions that produce costs that exceed a user-provided primal bound.
+Internally, toulbar2 handles non negative integers costs.
+Some formats (CFN, UAI,...) allow for decimal/negative costs. toulbar2 looks for a non-forbidden assignment of all variables that optimizes the sum of all functions (a decision NP-complete problem).

 toulbar2 won several competitions on deterministic and probabilistic graphical models:

 * Max-CSP 2008 Competition [CPAI08][cpai08] (winner on 2-ARY-EXT and N-ARY-EXT)